Energy Transition

 The Group Sustainability team developed a Group-wide GHG Management Framework in 2022.
 This OMV Group regulation defines how to measure, report, and manage greenhouse gas emissions and contains the definitions, boundaries, and rules for the OMV Group’s strategic GHG reduction targets and “net zero by 2050” ambition.
 It also defines the requirements for purchasing voluntary carbon offsets and their contribution to achieving the Group’s GHG target.

 The OMV Group’s Capital Allocation Framework includes a strategic scoring methodology for investment projects based on four pillars: business strategic targets, financial metrics, risk profile, and climate targets impact.
 This new methodology was tested in 2022 in a pilot phase.
 The scoring helps to objectively define and review OMV’s most important strategic projects and allows for holistic portfolio optimization across the OMV Group to support our strategy delivery, including our GHG reduction path.
-Climate scoring is an integral part of this overall scoring and covers the investment’s impact on the OMV Group’s Scope 1, 2, and 3 climate targets for 2030, as well as taxonomy relevance.
+Climate scoring is an integral part of this overall scoring and covers the investment’s impact on the OMV Group’s Scope 1, 2, and 3 climate targets for 2030, as well as EU taxonomy relevance.

-As part of the updated Capital Allocation Framework, OMV also introduced a new definition for “sustainability ,” which encompasses investments that meet one of two criteria: either they are aligned with the EU taxonomy or they are investments that support the implementation of OMV’s 2030 Sustainability Framework.
+As part of the updated Capital Allocation Framework, OMV also introduced a new definition for “sustainability CAPEX,” which encompasses investments that meet one of two criteria: either they are aligned with the EU taxonomy or they are investments that support the implementation of OMV’s 2030 Sustainability Framework.
 The goal of the new Capital Allocation Framework is to promote and facilitate investments in projects aligned with our climate targets, including our long-term net-zero target, rather than traditional fossil fuel-related investments.
 For more information, see Sustainability Governance.

 Collaboration with Start-ups and Research Institutions